 When a local wants a gift, they turn to Kristin Kohn and her team at Silver in the City.
 What started as a showcase for locally made silver jewelry has grown in a eclectic collection of gifts and home decor.
 Browse a collection of Indy-pride t-shirts (317), coffee table books (The Hoosier Mama Book of Pie), stationery (Grumpy Cat notecards), unique home décor items (garden gnome salt and pepper shakers) and some items that defy categorization (zombie cribbage set).

 While this shop may be located on Mass Ave, you won’t find any mass production on the shelves of this local boutique.
 Homespun specializes in handmade goods from 200 artists across the US and Canada.
 You’ll find jewelry, housewares, food, and apparel adorning the shop – much of it with Indiana(polis) ties.

 As if the grounds and galleries weren’t enough, the Art Store is a worthy destination unto itself.
 Tucked inside this free museum is an incredible collection of museum reproductions (mini LOVE sculptures are a favorite), books, handmade jewelry, and items for the creative kid in your life.
 You can also pick up everyday objects by European and American designers.

-For a definitive Indiana gift, you can’t go wrong perusing the two-story shop inside the Indiana State Museum at White River State Park.
-Want a Monument Circle Christmas ornament?
-Check.
-How about a guide to the 92 County Walk that adorns the outside of the museum?
-Check.
-A Buesching mastodon tusk?
-Check.
-If you want to take a piece of Indiana home, this is the place for you.
+For a definitive Indiana gift, you can’t go wrong perusing this shop including iconic tributes to the state like a Monument Circle Christmas ornament, a guide to the 92 County Walk that adorns the outside of the museum, and even a Buesching mastodon tusk.

 The Basile History Market offers a wide array of Indiana literature, art, music, jewelry, pottery, toys, games, and more.
 Students, teachers, parents, and history buffs will love exploring the 19th state's past.